“You must be ready to burn yourself in your own flame. How else could you rise anew if you have not first become ashes?”

 Which couldn’t have happened at a more inconvenient time.

 Then 30 happened.
-When I turned 30, we were a year into the pandemic, and everything I thought true about the irreligious contemporary world over those past 12 months had been completely upended.
+When I turned 30, we were a year into the pandemic, and everything I thought true about the irreligious modern world over those past 12 months had been completely upended.

 “Human beings naturally long for liberty.”
 Nope.